ad1utant/weatherapp/README.md

 ## Introduction

-The Weather CurrentWeather is a React-based application that provides current weather information for a given location.
+The Weather Current is a React-based application that provides current weather information for a given location.
 It utilizes the OpenWeatherMap API to fetch real-time weather data and presents it in an easy-to-read format.

 ## Features